MuhdRayan10/Football-Bot/README.md

 ## Player card generation

-For showcasing different aspects such as position and rating of a particular player, the `+show <field> <name>` command can be used to view a digitally created card like the one that follows:
+For showcasing different aspects such as position and rating of a particular player, the `/view <field> <name>` command can be used to view a digitally created card like the one that follows:

 ![image](https://user-images.githubusercontent.com/75207653/201659866-978d9b20-e5ec-44b9-976f-e077977196ed.png)